December 07, 2016 | Professional Services Blogs

 Virtual Cards are a plastic-less card that makes secure online payments to anyone who accepts branded purchase cards for payment.
 Every user has a virtual account number allowing them to establish pre-determined specific amounts, expiration dates and merchant categories, providing maximum security and encryption technologies.
 Virtual Card (or “ghost card”) accounts are used by multiple users to make periodic payments to a single merchant.
 Virtual Cards have several advantages, increased security, faster payment to the suppliers, easier employee use, efficient tracking of operational spend and increase the number of outstanding payable days, allowing the supplier more time to make the final payment to their suppliers.
 Virtual Cards are a suitable alternative to Purchase Cards for making low value, high frequency transactions for the operational expenses of a firm, such as office supplies, printing material and MRO expenses that are typically in the range of $2500 to $5000.
 An added advantage with Virtual Cards is that they can also be used for high value/low frequency transactions such as cars, machinery or professional services, such as marketing and consulting.

 Virtual Cards are increasingly being integrated into firms’ e-procurement systems.
 E-procurement systems can enable cost savings between $10 to $20 per transaction by streamlining and automating a manual, multi-step purchasing process and eliminate the manual reconciliation and payment process associated with invoice and check processing.
-Virtual Card accounts are created with multiple suppliers listed in a firm’s e-procurement system with whom the firm has high levels of payments for their operational spend.
+Virtual Card accounts payable system are created with multiple suppliers listed in a firm’s e-procurement system with whom the firm has high levels of payments for their operational spend.
 This minimizes administrative workload by allowing a company to manage multiple supplier account payments using a single Virtual Card account.
 For example, a global law firm achieved significant cost savings and process efficiencies by implementing an e-Procurement system and integrating it with its card program, eliminating purchase orders and checks, thereby decreasing the average cost from £15 to £3 per transaction.

 Another recent industry trend is incorporating Virtual Card acceptance into supplier contracts during negotiations.
 This aids the firm in increasing spend on their virtual cards and shortening the payment cycle, maximizing cash flow to suppliers and reducing costs.
 Many suppliers are unaware of the benefits of the card system, and firms are working to educate them on the advantages of card acceptance and placing compliant vendors on their preferred suppliers list.
 One global technology company insisted on considering only those suppliers for an RFP, one who could provide the highest granularity of transaction data and accept virtual cards, thus allowing for 95% of the $39 million card spend to be accompanied by detailed Level III transactional data.
 Another example is the case of a European civil contracting company that was able to save at least 2.5% for every transaction for their Procure-To-Pay process.